 This post probably contains affiliate links.
 We may earn a commission at no cost to you when you purchase through one of these links.
 Our full disclosure policy is really boring but you can read it here: https://mammainpearls.com/disclosure/

 Birth plans are important.
 They let your team know what you want, don’t want, and how you want your birth experience to go.
+They are important to your Labor and Delivery Experience.

 They also feel like your first step into motherhood, your chance to decide how your baby comes into the world.